top of page

 We believe if you know what goes into your tincture, you’ll feel more confident putting it in your body.

-If you’re spending money on a mushroom tincture, make it count.
+So, if you’re spending money on a mushroom tincture, make it count.
 Look for dual-extracted formulas made from real fruiting bodies, in dark glass bottles, from companies that care enough to tell you the whole story.

 Ready to Experience the Difference?